Abasir04/next-dashboard-ui/COURSE_MATERIALS_SETUP.md

 ### Storage Structure

-Files are organized in Cloudinary with the following structure:
+Files are organized in Backblaze B2 with the following structure:

 ```
 course-materials/